university-of-york/fmsys-alma-printing-api/README.md

 ![An image of the Internet Explorer 11 first-run box](./images/IE11_First_Run_Image.png?raw=true)

-To prevent this box from reappearing, a helper script is provided.
+To prevent this box from reappearing, a setup script is provided.
 Perform the following one-time step in an elevated Powershell window:
 ```
-Set-Location 'C:\fmsys-alma-printing-api\helper-scripts'
+Set-Location 'C:\fmsys-alma-printing-api\setup-scripts'
 .\DisableFirstRunIE.ps1
 ```

 #### tmp_printouts housekeeping

 The `tmp_printouts` directory will accumulate many HTML files over time.
 It's probably a useful contingency having the HTML files persisted to disk in case re-prints are required, or if there is a problem printing the document.
 However, over time these files may consume a significant amount of disk space, so it's recommended to delete or recycle the older ones while keeping the more recent ones.
-To help automate this housekeeping process, a Task Scheduler XML template and a VBScript file is provided to recycle files older than 30 days.
+To help automate this housekeeping process, a Task Scheduler XML template and a Powershell script is provided to recycle files older than 30 days.
 This can be adjusted according to local needs; just edit the XML before importing, or modify the task once imported.
-See `helper-scripts/fmsys-alma-printing-api - clean tmp_printouts directory.xml` and `helper-scripts/recycleFiles.vbs`.
-This is implemented in VBS for the simple reason that it's not possible to run scripts completely invisibly in Powershell; `powershell.exe` has `-WindowStyle 'Hidden'` but this is only processed after the Powershell window has appeared.
+See `maintenance-scripts\fmsys-alma-printing-api - clean tmp_printouts directory.xml` and `maintenance-scripts\recycleFiles.ps1`.
+Note that `maintenance-scripts\silent.vbs` exists to run the Powershell script completely invisibly; `powershell.exe` has `-WindowStyle 'Hidden'` but this is only processed after the Powershell window has appeared.

 #### UoY-specific notes
-In relation to creating shortcuts using `.\helper-scripts\DeployShortcuts.ps1`, here is a list of UoY `-ShortcutArguments` parameter values to conveniently copy/paste:
+In relation to creating shortcuts using `.\setup-scripts\DeployShortcuts.ps1`, here is a list of UoY `-ShortcutArguments` parameter values to conveniently copy/paste:

 **Interlending receiving**
 ```